Anushka-Kh/polarization/README.md

 ## Configuration
 In order for the bin file to import the Polarized.py module, the path that Polarized.py exists in needs to be added to the site-packages directory.
 This is because this is one of the directories python searches to import modules.

-1) In order to add the path to the site-packages directory, first create a .pth file which incluedes the address of the directory that Polarized.py exists in.
+1) In order to add the path to the site-packages directory, first create a .pth file which includes the address of the directory that Polarized.py exists in.
 A .pth file is a txt file with a .pth extension in its name.

 2) Secondly, find the address of the site-packages directory.
 To do this, type the following commands in a python console.